 To drill down to view detailed reports:

-- Select System > Status > Activity > Dashboard - 2.
+- 1. Select System > Status > Activity > Dashboard. - 2.
 Click the search icon to display the corresponding tabular report with predefined search filters.

-Figure 623 shows the detailed authentication report.
-The Authentication Results filter is set to Success.
+For example, enter the filter criteria with the Authentication Results set to Success.